brodmc/brodmc.github.io/_posts/2025-8-10-scrum-is-fucking-stupid.md

 + Requests for help can be done via some sort of team chat that is prioritised.
 + Sprint planning can and should be done by an individual by a due date before the next sprint.
 If someone doesn't do the planning → Lead/PM/PO/Whatever contacts them.
 If I have a work dependency or need for someone else to know what I'm doing then I will let them know.
 + Showcases should be a voluntary thing for everyone but the lead.
 I already know what I've achieved for the product, everyone else has already let me know what they've done, so I don't need to watch the reaction of the Product Owner/Manager/Customer.
 Feedback can flow back through the lead/PM/etc.
-+ Retrospectives in my opinion are a waste of time and more often than not seem to produce reptition or frustration.
++ Retrospectives in my opinion are a waste of time and more often than not seem to produce repetition or frustration.
 Can't we have a place to submit improvement proposals or anonymous feedback that makes it directly to management for action?
 Perhaps the lead generates a user story/issue directly for management that must get addressed as a priority?

 Can't we all just agree that excessive meetings hamper the progress of delivery and that much of the communication can be done via a system nowadays for those of us that don't wish to communicate constantly with the team?